 The Level 2 PSA takes accident sequences of the Level 1 PSA as inputs, and evaluates the capability of containment to prevent a core damage event from releasing radionuclides to the public.
-Both single unit and multi-unit impacts are considered in the Level 2 probabilistic safety assessment.
-The major elements of the Level 2 probabilistic safety assessment for internal events are:
+Both single unit and multi-unit impacts are considered in the Level 2 PSA.
+The major elements of the Level 2 PSA for internal events are:

-- Plant Damage State Definition and Bridging Event Tree The output of the Level 1 analysis is used to characterize plant damage states representing the extent of core damage and containment states needed to populate the Level 2 probabilistic safety assessment. - Containment System Fault Tree Analysis Fault trees are developed that model the ways that containment systems can fail. - Containment Event Tree Development Event trees are developed that model the ways containment is impacted by the consequences of severe accident progression and phenomena. - Containment Branch Point Quantification Probabilities are assigned to failures induced by the phenomena (e.g., hydrogen burns, overpressure) which may occur during a severe accident. - Severe Accident Progression Analysis The severe accident analysis code MAAP4-CANDU is used to perform consequence analysis to determine the extent of damage, the success of mitigation, and the potential for containment failure induced by the accident sequence. - Release Categorization and Source Term Analysis Releases are quantified and categorized on the basis of the source term (amount of radioactive material released)

-and containment impairments or failures.
-Both the amount of radioactive material released and the timing of the release are important to categorization.
+- Plant Damage State Definition and Bridging Event Tree The output of the Level 1 analysis is used to characterize plant damage states representing the extent of core damage and containment states needed to populate the Level 2 PSA. - Containment System Fault Tree Analysis Fault trees are developed that model the ways that containment systems can fail. - Containment Event Tree Development Event trees are developed that model the ways containment is impacted by the consequences of severe accident progression and phenomena. - Containment Branch Point Quantification Probabilities are assigned to failures induced by the phenomena (e.g., hydrogen burns, overpressure) which may occur during a severe accident. - Severe Accident Progression Analysis The severe accident analysis code MAAP4-CANDU is used to perform consequence analysis to determine the extent of damage, the success of mitigation, and the potential for containment failure induced by the accident sequence. - Release Categorization and Source Term Analysis Releases are quantified and categorized on the basis of the source term (amount of radioactive material released) and containment impairments or failures.
+Both the amount of radioactive material released and the timing of the release are important to categorization. - Level 1/Level 2 Integration The models are integrated to incorporate the frequency contribution of the Level 1 PSA so an overall large release frequency can be quantified.

-- Level 1/Level 2 Integration The models are integrated to incorporate the frequency contribution of the Level 1 probabilistic safety assessment so an overall large release frequency can be quantified. - Uncertainty, Sensitivity and Importance Analysis Statistical uncertainty in the risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
+Uncertainty, Sensitivity and Importance Analysis - Statistical uncertainty in the risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
 Dominant contributors and risk-significant systems and components are identified.

-The Level 2 at-power internal events large release frequency at Bruce A is 7.40E-07/reactor-yr (seven in ten million), and at Bruce B is 5.0E-07/reactor-yr (five in 10 million).
-These both meet the Bruce Power safety goal of 1 E-05/reactor-yr (one in one hundred thousand).
+The Level 2 at-power internal events large release frequency at Bruce A is 6.8E-07/reactor-yr (less than one in one million), and at Bruce B is 6.0E-07/reactor-yr (less than one in one million).
+These both meet the safety goal of 1 E-05/reactor-yr (one in one hundred thousand).